rmccoy7541/neand_sQTL/log.md

 #### Mon 04 Feb 2019 02:11:31 PM EST
 Just met with Rajiv.
 I should go ahead and download those above files, and basically I'll just figure out for myself how to use the analysis freeze samples.

+#### 6:31 PM 2/4/2019
+There is no column in the analysis freeze for SRR number, which means that I have to get the GTEx IDs for each of the SRA's, compare them to GTEx IDs as part of the freeze.
+I don't know.

+For the dbGaP metadata, Column 25 is the GTEx sample ID.
+Column 21 is SRR.

+`while read line; do cut -f1 -d '.'; done < sraDL.txt > SRRs.txt`

+Above is how I got all of the SRR ID's of the files I have now.
+Now I need to get the full GTEx ID's for each of these guys using the whole blood metadata, and lastly see which of those sample IDs were **not** excluded from the eQTL analysis, then convert the GTEx samples that were not excluded back into SRR IDs, then move the corresponding SRRs to a seperate folder and do LC again.
+Fortunately, except for those 11 SRAs I forgot to download, I won't need to do much conversions.

 ### 02/03/2019
 #### Sun 03 Feb 2019 08:30:24 AM EST